boltops-tools/lono/lib/starter_projects/autoscaling/README.md

 ## How This Example Was Built

-First generate a skeleton starter lono project.
+First, generate a skeleton starter lono project.

 ```sh
 TEMPLATE=skeleton lono new autoscaling
 ```

-Then import a normal CloudFormatoin template into lono.
-The `--name` option is used to rename the template `autoscaling`.
+Then import a standard CloudFormation template into lono.
+The `--name` option is used to name the template `autoscaling`.

 ```
 $ lono import https://s3-us-west-2.amazonaws.com/cloudformation-templates-us-west-2/AutoScalingMultiAZWithNotifications.template --name autoscaling